arkatebi/OpenWorld-problem/README.md

 #### Generate Training Sequences

-This program will extract the sequences of the proteins that have experimental evidence codes in the UniProt/SwissProt file:
+This program will extract the sequences of the proteins that have experimental evidence codes in a UniProt/SwissProt file:

 ```
 python xTract_trainingSet -I1=uniprot_sprot.dat.2010_01

 ```
-The input file uniprot_sprot.dat.2010_01 is the UniProt/SwissProt file where the sequences will be extracted from.
+The input file uniprot_sprot.dat.2010_01 is the UniProt/SwissProt file where the sequences are extracted from.
 The program generates the following two output files:

 ```
 uniprot_sprot.dat.2010_01.tfa.1
 uniprot_sprot.dat.2010_01.tfa.1.map
 ```

 The first ouput file has the extracted training sequences in the FASTA file format.
-The id for each sequence is constructed from a program generating string and the SwissProt protein name.
+The id for each sequence is constructed from a program generated string and the SwissProt name of the protein.
 The second output file records the mapping between the program generated string and the SwissProt protein name.